jistok/greenplum-cdc/README.md

 ## Abstract
-When a Pivotal Cloud Foundry operator installs PCF, it’s very likely they will choose to deploy the MySQL database tile (this is my personal observation).
+When a Pivotal Cloud Foundry operator installs PCF, it’s very likely they will choose to deploy the MySQL database tile (the author's observation).
 With this in place, developers can easily self-provision a persistence layer for their applications.
-These are optimized for transactional workloads, but not large data sets and analytical queries.
-This is where Pivotal Greenplum Database can be brought in, to provide that long-term, deep analytical query back end.
-This document introduces an approach to linking these two data backends.
+Each of these MySQL database instances tends to serve a single application so, with multiple apps running, you end up with multiple databases.
+These are optimized for transactional workloads, but not complex, analytical queries or very large data sets.
+This is where [Greenplum Database](https://greenplum.org) can be brought in, to complement those MySQL databases by providing that long-term, deep analytical platform.

 ## Approach
 * [Maxwell's Daemon](http://maxwells-daemon.io/) captures any DDL or DML operations in MySQL and publishes them to a RabbitMQ exchange, in a JSON format.